chansikpark/mtrp_meditation/articles/AntiCruelMetta.md

 > 3. by rejecting their disappointment for their non-disappointment,
 > 4. by rejecting their deprivation for their non-deprivation,
 > 5. by rejecting their harrassment for their non-harrassment

->
+By the first five aspects, we reject ([vijjeti](https://suttacentral.net/define/vajjati)) victimizing in the form of oppression ([pīḷana](https://suttacentral.net/define/pīḷana)), injury ([upaghāta](https://suttacentral.net/define/upaghāta)), disappointment ([santāpa](https://suttacentral.net/define/santāpa); torment), deprivation ([pariyādāna](https://suttacentral.net/define/pariyādāna)), and harrassment ([vihesa](https://suttacentral.net/define/vihesā)).
+Victims abound.
+Bring them to mind.
+Be on their side.

 > [with the thought] 'Let all beings
 >
 > 6. be free from enmity and not inimical,
 > 7. have pleasure and not pain,
 > 8. have bliss in their hearts and not pain in their hearts'.

-By the first five aspects, we reject ([vijjeti](https://suttacentral.net/define/vajjati)) victimizing in the form of oppression ([pīḷana](https://suttacentral.net/define/pīḷana)), injury ([upaghāta](https://suttacentral.net/define/upaghāta)), disappointment ([santāpa](https://suttacentral.net/define/santāpa); torment), deprivation ([pariyādāna](https://suttacentral.net/define/pariyādāna)), and harrassment ([vihesa](https://suttacentral.net/define/vihesā)).
-There is surely no lack of victims to be found in the world.
-Bring them to mind.
-Be on their side.
 With the final three aspects, a universal attitude is cultivated—one by which one can ever hope that even the most hateful might find reform.